daviddalpiaz/bsl/02-ml-overview.md

 ### Supervised Learning

 In supervised learning, we want to "predict" a specific target, outcome, or response variable.
 In the following examples, this is the `y` variable.
 Supervised learning tasks are called **regression** if the response variable is *numeric*.
-If a supervised learning tasks has a *categorical* response, it is called classification.
+If a supervised learning tasks has a *categorical* response, it is called **classification**.

 #### Regression